matfish2/vue-tables/readme.md

 # Vue Tables

 This Vue component offers an easy and intuitive way of creating and displaying data tables with data coming from the client or from the server using AJAX requests.
-It includes all the usual features: a search field, limit select, total records, sorting and pagination.
 The Styling is based on Bootstrap, but of course you can write your own.

 *This is a new pacakge and as such it is constantly evolving.
-Please help me improve it by submitting bug reports, enhancment requests, questions and other issues.*
+Please help me improve it by submitting bug reports, feature requests, questions and other issues.*

 - [Dependencies](#dependencies)
 - [Installation](#installation)